 The island of Koh Lipe is filled with resorts, hotels and guesthouses to suit every preference and budget; from beautiful 5-star resorts to backpacker lodges and beach chalets.
 Most resorts are either located on the beaches of Pattaya Beach, Sunrise Beach and Sunset Beach; or along the main shopping and eating stretch running across the island, the Walking Street.
 During the peak season, most places around Koh Lipe are usually booked out, so reserve in advance.

-We stayed in Ricci House, located just next to the start of the Walking Street.
+We stayed in Ricci House (Book with AGODA), located just next to the start of the Walking Street.
 It is a mid-range, very affordable and comfortable resort that was walking distance to everywhere we wanted to go to— shopping areas, massage centers, restaurants, bars, and most importantly, the beach and the dive center.
 Our Superior Double Room is the most basic one in the resort; with double bed, window sofa, small shower area, outdoor balcony, television, air-conditioning and sufficient plug sockets.
 I was more than satisfied with our stay.

 4. Getting Around the Island